BC RCMP traffic services will not be showing any love this month to distracted drivers. February is Distracted Driving

 Distracted driving is not just about handheld devices.
 It’s smoking, eating, reading, grooming, and any other activity that takes your attention from the road.
 Distracted driving laws have been in affect for a full three years, but every day we see people driving distracted.

 Obviously, the consequence of receiving a $167 fine and 3 driver penalty points for texting and driving is not a deterrent to get people to put devices down.
 There are hundreds of organizations across North America putting resources into teaching people to drive attentively.
 We could link to hundreds of public service announcement ads, videos, victim stories, and family tragedies.
-But does seeing another shock video change anyone’s behavior?
+But does seeing another shock video change anyone’s behaviour?
 No. Not really.

 Why is the public not getting the message?
-Why do drivers continue to participate in this risky behavior?
+Why do drivers continue to participate in this risky behaviour?
 Would you drive down the Highway #1 from Vancouver to Surrey with your eyes closed for 5 seconds?
 I think not, but that 5 seconds is how long reading a text takes your eyes off the road.

 Join the conversation – what ideas do you have to get people to Leave the Phone Alone?